ActiDoo/clusterrebootd/docs/CI_PIPELINE.md

   1. Check out the repository using a pinned `actions/checkout` commit.
   2. Install the toolchain with `actions/setup-go`, pinned to a published commit and configured to install the latest Go `1.23` patch.
+  3. Restore the Go module and build caches via `actions/cache` keyed on `go.sum` so repeat runs avoid re-downloading dependencies while cache misses still exercise cold-start paths.
+  4. Install a pinned release of `staticcheck` (`v0.6.1`) so the analyzer runs deterministically.
-  3. Run a formatting guard that executes `gofmt -l` against the tracked Go sources (via `git ls-files '*.go'`) and fails if any files require formatting.
+  5. Run a formatting guard that executes `gofmt -l` against the tracked Go sources (via `git ls-files '*.go'`) and fails if any files require formatting.
+  6. Execute `go vet ./...` to surface compiler-assisted issues (unused code, suspicious constructs) before tests run.
+  7. Execute `staticcheck ./...` for broader static analysis coverage.
-  4. Execute `go test ./...` to run the unit suite.
+  8. Execute `go test ./...` to run the unit suite.

 The formatting script exits early when the repository tracks no Go sources so that ancillary documentation-only changes do not fail spuriously.
-The job caps runtime at 15 minutes to prevent hung builds from tying up runners indefinitely.
+The analyzers run before the test suite so lint failures short-circuit quickly, and the module cache keeps reruns within the 15-minute job timeout without masking regressions.

 ## Stage 2 – Packaging and Supply-Chain Artefacts